chakradharsrinivas16/Scala_Assignment/README.md

 # Scala_Assignment

-The assignemnt has 2 questions, I have used classes and objects to fetch the desired output.
+The assignement has 2 questions, I have used classes and objects to fetch the desired output.

 ### Question - 1